 - There were marked inter-individual variations among children in response to prenatal exposure to the same level of toxicants.
-Genetic variance and PAHs have significant effect on these outcomes, suggesting individuals are placed in different levels of risk to carcinogens and environmental toxins.
+Genetic variance and PAH have significant effect on these outcomes, suggesting individuals are placed in different levels of risk to carcinogens and environmental toxins.
 These findings were seen in NYC and Polish cohort indicating the importance of gene-environment interactions in health outcomes.

-- Approximately 40% of babies in the study were born with DNA damage associated with PAHs.
+- Approximately 40% of babies in the study were born with DNA damage associated with PAH.
 In other studies such damage has been tied to an increased risk of cancer.
 Of particular concern, newborns had higher (approximately 10-fold) levels of adducts than mothers per unit of estimated exposure, indicating greater fetal susceptibility and potential risk from these pollutants.